core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Note that this format uses the same encoding as the "alpn" SvcParam and can reuse the decoders and encoders for that SvcParam with the adaption that a length of zero is allowed.
-As long as each docpath-segment is of length 0 and 24 octets, it is easily transferred into the path representation in CRIs {{-cri}} by masking each length octet with the CBOR text string major type 3 (`0x60` as an octet, see {{-cbor}}).
+As long as each docpath-segment is of a length between 0 and 23 octets, it is easily transferred into the path representation in CRIs {{-cri}} by masking each length octet with the CBOR text string major type 3 (`0x60` as an octet, see {{-cbor}}).
 Furthermore, it is easily transferable into a sequence of CoAP Uri-Path options by